 This article explains the problem, what B1/d0 means in practice, and how a modern

-flame retardant for polyethylene, FR-3034, can deliver the balance between fire safety, low smoke/corrosive gas emissions, and retention of mechanical and processing properties that specifiers demand.
+flame retardant for polyethylene, FR3040H, can deliver the balance between fire safety, low smoke/corrosive gas emissions, and retention of mechanical and processing properties that specifiers demand.

 The Challenge of Making PE Cable Compounds Flame-Retardant